steven-freed/freedactive/README.md

 $ freedactive serve
 ```

-**Note: Freedactive requires that your server must always serve the index.html file**\
+**Note: If using your own server, Freedactive requires that your server must always serve the index.html file**

 ## Contributions
 If you are interested in contributing to Freedactive please submit a pull request indicating your reason for contribution as well as tests for your contribution.